pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/docker/docker_compose.md

 `docker-compose exec YOUR COMMAND`: Executes a command in a running container.
 `docker-compose logs`: Shows log output from services.
 `docker-compose restart`: Restarts all stopped and running services.

+## General tips

+- Always configure a volume pointing to your local folder to persis data even if the container does not exist anymore.
+- Create a .env file in the same directory as the docker-compose.yml file and load it into the docker-file configuration.